Nehalll-code/Dynamic-Probabilistic-LSTM-for-Stock-Price-Forecasting-NVIDIA-Stock-/README.md

 Estimating time-varying uncertainty

-Producing a forecast cone instead of a single line
+Producing a forecast cone instead of a single prediction line

-High-Level Approach

-The workflow follows a realistic quantitative modeling pipeline:

-Transform raw prices into log returns to stabilize variance

-Train an LSTM to predict future return sequences

-Perform rolling backtests to observe model errors over time

-Use empirical quantiles of residuals to estimate uncertainty

-Convert predictions back into price-space confidence bands

-This avoids strong distributional assumptions and lets the data define uncertainty.
+🧠 Core Idea

+The model is trained on log returns rather than raw prices and forecasts an entire future horizon in one pass.
+Uncertainty is not assumed — it is learned empirically from historical prediction errors.

+The result is a forecast that answers:

+What is the most likely future path?

+How wide is the uncertainty around it?

+How does that uncertainty grow with time?

-Data Representation
+📊 Data Representation

-Stock prices are first converted into log prices, and then differenced to obtain log returns:
+Prices are transformed as follows:

 𝑟
 𝑡